Last Updated:

 const converted = convertJavaMethodCalls(javaCode);

-function takes a Java code string as input.
+console.log(converted);In this example, the convertJavaMethodCalls function takes a Java code string as input.
 It uses a regular expression to match method calls in the code and then replaces them with a more descriptive string.

 Java is a complex programming language with a rich syntax.
-A Chrome plug - in may have difficulty correctly parsing all types of Java code, especially code with advanced features like generics or annotations.
+A Chrome plug-in may have difficulty correctly parsing all types of Java code, especially code with advanced features like generics or annotations.
 This can lead to incorrect conversions.

 During the conversion process, some functionality of the original Java code may be lost.
-For example, if a plug - in converts Java code to another language, certain Java - specific features may not have an exact equivalent in the target language.
+For example, if a plug-in converts Java code to another language, certain Java-specific features may not have an exact equivalent in the target language.

-Installing a Chrome plug - in from an untrusted source can pose security risks.
-Malicious plug - ins may access sensitive information from your browser or execute unauthorized code on your machine.
+Installing a Chrome plug-in from an untrusted source can pose security risks.
+Malicious plug-ins may access sensitive information from your browser or execute unauthorized code on your machine.

-Before installing a Chrome plug - in for Java conversion, research the developer and read user reviews.
-Choose a plug - in that has a good reputation and is regularly updated.
+Before installing a Chrome plug-in for Java conversion, research the developer and read user reviews.
+Choose a plug-in that has a good reputation and is regularly updated.

-After converting Java code using a plug - in, test the converted code thoroughly to ensure that it works as expected and does not have any loss of functionality.
+After converting Java code using a plug-in, test the converted code thoroughly to ensure that it works as expected and does not have any loss of functionality.

 Always keep a backup of the original Java code.
 In case the conversion goes wrong, you can revert to the original code and try again.

-A: No, you should only install plug - ins from trusted sources.
+A: No, you should only install plug-ins from trusted sources.
 Research the developer and read user reviews before installation to avoid security risks.

 A: Not necessarily.
 There may be cases where the converted code has some issues due to incorrect parsing or loss of functionality.
 Always test the converted code thoroughly.